public.homepage.logo

 What to eat in Mulgimaa

 Kama is another Mulgi addition to Estonian cuisine.
-It's a flour mixture made from roasted rye, oats, barley, peas, and beans; typically, this was what was left over in the cellar after a long winter.
-You can find kama in cakes, yogurt, kefir, and even whipped cream.
+It's a flour mixture made from roasted rye, oats, barley, peas, and beans — what was left over in the cellar after a long winter.
+You can find kama in cakes, yogurt, kefir, and whipped cream.
 There's even a chocolate bar made with kama.

 If you have a sweet tooth, try a Mulgi korp, a bun filled with a mixture of kohupiim (Estonian quark), eggs, and sugar.